 What was that for?

 I can't deal with him!
 Please!
 I'll make it up to you!

-"Come on ladies!"
+"Come on, ladies!"
 Ceren said, interrupting our mental conversation.
-His eyes flitted back and forth between me and her, trying to figure out what we were saying.
+It seemed like he was done with his dramatic story, his eyes flitting back and forth between me and her trying to figure out what we were saying.

 You know what, forget this!